jjziets/ai-vibe-movie-maker/README.md

 ## Goals
 - Deterministic Docker build that bundles ComfyUI, FramePack, and the FramePack Wrapper service.
 - Dual-GPU aware docker-compose definition that can pin workloads per GPU.
-- GitHub Actions pipeline that builds/pushes the image to GHCR and optionally triggers the GPU server rollout.
+- GitHub Actions pipeline that builds/pushes the image to Docker Hub (or any registry you prefer) and optionally triggers the GPU server rollout.
 - Documentation + helper scripts so the service can be embedded at `https://www.cryptolabs.co.za/ai-vibe-movie-maker/`.

 ## Repository Layout